umarIft/BayesianAnalysis/README.md

 | Cohesion           | LCOM, **LCOM3**, CAM, CBM         |
 | Size               | **NPM**, LOC,                     |

 The model created selects a single source code metric for each internal attribute.
 Based on a previous study [2], that classified source code metrics according to the strength of relationship between them and software reliability.
 Presence of software bugs effects reliability.
-Based on the reported strength of the relation, we selected a combination of source code metrics (highlighted in the above table in bold) to describe our model.
+Based on the reported strength of the relation, we selected a combination of source code metrics to describe our model.
 Their descriptions are provided in the following table.

 | Source code metric | Description             |
 |--------------------|-------------------------|